quicwg/base-drafts/draft-ietf-quic-transport.md

 Any attack on the TLS handshake that might compromise the secrecy or uniqueness of session keys affects other security guarantees provided by QUIC that depends on these keys.
-For instance, migration ({{migration}}) depends on the efficacy of confidentiality protections, both from the negotiation of keys using the TLS handshake and from QUIC packet protection, to avoid linkability across network paths.
+For instance, migration ({{migration}}) depends on the efficacy of confidentiality protections, both for the negotiation of keys using the TLS handshake and for QUIC packet protection, to avoid linkability across network paths.

 An attack on the integrity of the TLS handshake might allow an attacker to